 Rocker panels are body sections located along the lower side of a truck between the front and rear wheel wells.
 They help protect the truck’s underbody from moisture, salt, road debris and impact damage.
 Rocker panels also contribute to the vehicle’s structural rigidity by linking major body sections beneath the doors.

 Failure of these panels due to rust can lead to softened metal, compromised structural support and accelerated body corrosion.
-On heavy duty trucks like the Ford Super Duty rocker panels are often among the first body parts to show rust and wear because of their location near the road surface.
-Proper installation of quality replacement rocker panels restores protection and helps maintain long term body strength.
+On heavy-duty trucks like the Ford Super Duty, rocker panels are often among the first body parts to show rust and wear because of their location near the road surface.
+Proper installation of quality replacement rocker panels restores protection and helps maintain long-term body strength.

-Selecting Replacement Panels from Raybuck Auto Body Parts
+Selecting Replacement Panels From Raybuck Auto Body Parts

 Key Product Highlights